Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conner - Display Subs.md

 # Function of the Subsystem
-The goal of this subsystem is to display the options avalible for the user to interact with our tools software.
+The goal of this subsystem is to display the options available for the user to interact with our tools software.

 # Specifications and Constraints
 ## Specifications